-JRF awards students four–year scholarships of up to $7,500 per year to attend the four–year accredited college or university of their choice.
+JRF awards students $24,000/four-year scholarship to attend the four–year accredited college or university of their choice.
 JRF scholarships complement the financial aid students receive from their college or university for tuition and other education expenses (books, housing, etc.).
 Scholars are also financially sponsored to attend our annual four day Scholar's Mentoring and Leadership Conference in New York City every spring during each of their college years.

 Advisory committee members, corporate sponsors, community leaders, JRF Alumni and staff serve as mentors.
 Each Scholar is assigned a mentor to enhance their developmental experience.
 Mentors assist them with a wide variety of needs such as academic guidance, career planning and internship placement.